 Philippines moves closer to taxing tech giants

-A proposed bill that will allow the Philippines to tax tech giants like Facebook, Alphabet's Google and Youtube, and Netflix, moved a step closer to becoming a law after a lower house committee approved it on Wednesday.

-MANILA: A proposed bill that will allow the Philippines to tax tech giants like Facebook, Alphabet's Google and Youtube, and Netflix, moved a step closer to becoming a law after a lower house committee approved it on Wednesday.
+MANILA: A proposed Bill that will allow the Philippines to tax tech giants like Facebook, Alphabet's Google and Youtube, and Netflix, moved a step closer to becoming a law after a lower house committee approved it on Wednesday (Jul 29).

-The bill, which aims to raise 29 billion pesos (US$590 million) to help fund government measures to fight the coronavirus, follows similar plans by other Southeast Asian countries to generate revenues from the most popular digital services.
+The Bill, which aims to raise 29 billion pesos (US$590 million) to help fund government measures to fight COVID-19, follows similar plans by other Southeast Asian countries to generate revenues from the most popular digital services.

 The Philippines is a growth area for big tech firms, with Filipinos among the heaviest social media users in the world.